On-chip polarization-encoded single-qubit gates with twisted waveguides: Transmission matrix of a single-mode twisted waveguide

-In the case of the slow twisting ($\psi\to0$), the gate~$T$, as follows from~Eq.\eqref{eq:angles}, reduces to the rotation around the $y$ axis by the angle $2\theta$: $T\to\exp(-i\sigma_y\theta)$.
-This corresponds to the adiabatic polarization rotation regime.
-Interestingly, in the work~\cite{ref:hou2019} where twisted waveguides were examined as polarization rotators, the authors observed slight ripples in polarization conversion dependency on the twist length having larger amplitude at smaller twist lengths.
-Those ripples can be explained by deviation from the perfectly adiabatic regime and the presence of noticeable circular birefringence ($\psi\neq0$).
-In the case of dominant circular birefringence ($\psi\to\pi/2$) we can see using some algebra of trigonometric functions that the gate reduces to the unity: $T\to1$.
-The latter observation expresses the known fact from fiber optics that linear birefringence is necessary to get nontrivial polarization dynamics.
-This also implies that the waveguide's cross-section should be non-square for the realization of nontrivial polarization conversion performance.
-The absence of polarization conversion in a rapidly twisted or a square twisted waveguide has an important practical implication: One can always attach a short twisted section at the end facet of the waveguide to compensate for cross-section mismatch due to the rotation of the end facet without affecting the gate performance.
+In the slow twisting regime ($\psi\to0$), the gate~$T$, as follows from~Eq.\eqref{eq:angles}, reduces to the rotation about the $y$ axis by the angle $2\theta$: $T\to\exp(-i\sigma_y\theta)$.
+Interestingly, in Ref.~\cite{ref:hou2019} the authors observed slight ripples in polarization conversion dependence on the twist length, the amplitude being larger at smaller twist lengths.
+Those ripples can be explained by departure from the linear birefringence regime equivalent to the presence of effective optical activity ($\psi\neq0$).
+Such an effect can be also related to the spectral oscillations of polarization conversion efficiency experimentally observed for laser-inscribed twisted waveguides in Ref.~\cite{ref:sun2022a}: the spectral dependency of polarization conversion arises due to significant circular birefringence and inherits an elliptical waveplate effect in low birefringence borosilicate glass platform.
+In the case of dominant circular birefringence ($\psi\to\pi/2$) we can see that the gate reduces to unity, $T\to1$, because the optical activity in helical fibers appears only if the fiber possesses some linear birefringence.
+That is why a square twisted waveguide would not affect the polarization.
+The absence of polarization conversion may have a useful application: one can insert short mode adapters at the facet of the twisted waveguide to compensate for cross-section mismatch (which may appear if one uses oblique twist angles) without affecting the gate performance.

-The general, Bloch sphere rotation is described by three independent parameters -- Euler angles.
-The three parameters of the twisted waveguide $\theta$, $\phi$, $\psi$ are however not independent, since~Eq.\eqref{eq:dbeta} implies a constraint $\phi\sin{\psi}=2\theta$.
-It nevertheless turns out that it is possible to implement an arbitrary rotation with a twisted waveguide approximately but with arbitrary precision, as we demonstrate below.